abertschi/ad-free/README.md

 does not collect user data.
 It is a proof-of-concept for research purposes to show flaws in the way how audio advertisement is often implemented on Android.
 It does not alter or "hack" protection measures of music players, and only gathers context information provided by the Android runtime.
+It simply turns off phone volume when it detects advertisements.
 Nonetheless, ad-free may be against terms of services of music players.
 Muting commercials may not be supported and may result in a temporary ban.
 Use at your own risk.